Towards Tight Approximation Bounds for Graph Diameter and Eccentricities: Introduction

 We thus give an essentially complete answer to our Main Question for Eccentricities.
 Our results are summarized in Figures~\ref{fig:ununecc} and \ref{fig:dirundecc}.

 Our conditional lower bounds for both Diameter and Eccentricities are all based on a common construction: a conditional lower bound for a problem called $S$-$T$ Diameter.
-In $S$-$T$ Diameter, the input is a graph $G=(V,E)$ and two subsets $S,T\subseteq V$, not necessarily disjoint, and the output is $D_{S,T}:=\max_{s\in S,t\in T} d(s,t)$.
+In $S$-$T$ Diameter, the input is an undirected graph $G=(V,E)$ and two subsets $S,T\subseteq V$, not necessarily disjoint, and the output is $D_{S,T}:=\max_{s\in S,t\in T} d(s,t)$.

-$S$-$T$ Diameter is a problem of independent interest.
+$S$-$T$ Diameter may be a problem of independent interest.
 It is related to the bichromatic furthest pair problem studied in geometry (e.g. as in~\cite{katoh}), but for graphs (if we set $T=V\setminus S$).

 It is easy to see that if one can compute the $S$-$T$ Diameter, then one can also compute the Diameter in the same time: just set $S=T=V$.
 We show that actually, when it comes to exact computation, the $S$-$T$ Diameter and Diameter in weighted graphs are computationally equivalent (Theorem~\ref{thm:stdiamequiv}).